fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADMSGroup.md

 MembershipRuleProcessingState : On
 ```

-When the -Id parameter is specified, information about the group with the matching Id is returned
+This command gets information for the group that has the specified ID.

 ## PARAMETERS

 ### -Filter
-String to be used to filter for a specific (set of) groups
+Specifies an oData v3.0 filter string to match a set of groups.

 ```yaml
 Type: String